Peñarol: Statistics

 Peñarol played 26 seasons of the Uruguay Association Football League, from its creation in 1900 until the end of the amateur era in 1931 (absent 1923–26, when the club was disaffiliated from the AUF).
 During this period Peñarol won the Uruguayan Championship nine times, with its best years in 1900 and 1905 (when the club won the championship without conceding any points).
 Peñarol was undefeated in 1901, 1903 and 1907.
 Its worst year was 1908; the team left the league after ten games, forfeiting the other eight.
 Peñarol's largest goal difference in a game during its amateur era was in 1903, when they defeated Triunfo 12–0.

 The club placed second in 1923 (when they scored a record 100 goals), and won in 1924; its most impressive victory was a 10–0 win over Roberto Cherry during the cancelled 1925 season.
 Both tournaments were organised by dissident body Uruguayan Football Federation (FUF).

 Since the beginning of the professional era in 1932, Peñarol and Nacional are the only teams who have played every season for the Uruguayan championship.
 Peñarol has the most Uruguayan League titles (winning 38 times between 1932 and 2013) and the greatest number of undefeated championships (1949, 1954, 1964, 1967, 1968, 1975 and 1978).
 Its best performances were in 1949 and 1964, seasons when the team scored 94.44 percent of possible points; its worst season was 2005–06, when it finished in 16th place after winning 32.32 percent of possible points.
 A 12-point deduction given the team by the AUF because of unrest after a game with Cerro relegated them to that position.

 Peñarol's best victory was a 9–0 win against Rampla Juniors in 1962; its worst defeat was 0–6 against Nacional.
 On the international scene, its best result was an 11–2 win over Valencia of Venezuela on 15 March 1970; its worst was against Olimpia of Paraguay, a 0–6 loss on 10 December 1990 during the Supercopa Sudamericana.

 Peñarol holds a number of national and international records.
 The club has the longest undefeated run in the Uruguayan league: 56 games, from 3 September 1966 to 14 September 1968.
 This is also the longest undefeated run in South American professional football (second place if amateur leagues are counted).

 It was the first club to win the Copa Libertadores de América undefeated, in 1960.
-Peñarol has the greatest number of appearances in the Copa Libertadores (40), and the most appearances in the finals (10).
+Peñarol has the greatest number of appearances in the Copa Libertadores (40), and the second most appearances in the finals (10) after Boca Juniors.
 The club holds the record for the biggest win (11–2 against Valencia), and the biggest goal difference in a two-legged elimination (defeating Everest from Ecuador 5–0 and 9–1).
 Peñarol is one of the teams with five Intercontinental Cup appearances, the first to reach that number.